Moral Theologian Father George Woodall on Humanae Vitae at 50

 I suspect that there will be attempts to use the fiftieth anniversary to undermine its essential teaching.
 Unfortunately, the campaign against it was unleashed by those who had not even been able to read it (Cardinal Stafford has spoken of this in connection with the condemnation of the encyclical by many American theologians and others, as the text was coming off the teleprinter – i.e., before it could possibly have been read by the signatories of its condemnation).

-The list below of 10 “uncomfortable” pointsto reflect on appeared in the Italian bishop’ newspaper Avvenire, written by its editor in chief, Luciano Moia, an advocate for a softening of the encyclical’s teaching.
+The list below of 10 “uncomfortable” points to reflect on appeared in the Italian bishop’ newspaper Avvenire, written by its editor in chief, Luciano Moia, an advocate for a softening of the encyclical’s teaching.
 It was then tweeted by the coordinator of the Vatican commission, Msgr.
 Gilfredo Marengo.
 Do you have any concerns about the points listed?

 “1.
 There is no ongoing revision of Humanae Vitae, no plot, no attempt to erase the founding nucleus of Paul VI's encyclical which, recalling the inseparable relationship between conjugal love and fecundity, proposes a doctrine that has always belonged to the thought of the Church.”